shichao-an/momo/README.md

 ## Momo

-momo is tiny command-line file manager.
+momo is a tiny command-line file manager.

 ### Features